On birth of discrete Lorenz attractors under bifurcations of 3D maps with nontransversal heteroclinic cycles: INTRODUCTION

-In the present paper we study the birth of discrete Lorenz attractors in the case of a heteroclinic cycle consisting of fixed points of saddle type, i.e. when all multipliers of the fixed points are real, such that one of the heteroclinic orbits is structurally unstable (it belongs to a quadratic tangency of invariant manifolds).
-In addition, the Jacobian in one of the points is greater than one and less than one in another point.
-Then, as it is known from \cite{GST93c, Tat01}, in order to have the effective dimension of the corresponding problem to be equal to $3$, we need to impose an additional degeneracy assumptions on the heteroclinic orbits.
-Namely, first we demand the quadratic tangency to be {\em non-simple} (or {\em generalized} by the terminology of \cite{Tat01})\footnote{Also another case is possible when a saddle fixed point is resonant i.e. when its multipliers $\lambda_1$, $\lambda_2$, $\gamma$, where $|\lambda_i| < 1 < |\gamma|$, are such that $|\lambda_1| = |\lambda_2|$.
-The case of a homoclinic tangency to a resonant saddle with $\lambda_1 = -\lambda_2$ was considered in \cite{GO17}.}.
-Both possible cases of a non-simple quadratic homoclinic tangency were studied in \cite{GOT14}, however in the heteroclinic cycle another degeneracy of this kind is possible --- when the quadratic tangency is simple, but the second, transversal heteroclinic orbit is non-simple.
-The corresponding definitions are given below in section~\ref{sec:def}.
+In the present paper the results of \cite{GST09, GO10, GO13} are extended to the case of heteroclinic cycles that consist of saddles only, i.e. all the fixed points have only real multipliers.
+As it is known from \cite{GST93c, Tat01}, in order to have the effective dimension of the corresponding problem to be equal to $3$, an additional degeneracy assumptions should be imposed.
+Namely, one of the heteroclinic orbits is {\em non-simple} at the bifurcation moment.
+The case when the quadratic tangency is non-simple, was also called {\em generalized} tangency in \cite{Tat01}.
+However, in the heteroclinic cycle there is one more possibility --- when the transversal heteroclinic orbit is non-simple (the required definitions are given below in section~\ref{sec:def}.).
+Such a case was not studied before.

 \begin{rem} The notion of a simple quadratic homoclinic tangency $($that is analogous to the notion of a quasitransversal homoclinic intersection {\em \cite{NPT}}$)$ was introduced in {\em \cite{GST93c}}.
 For three-dimensional maps with a homoclinic tangency to a saddle point $O$ with multipliers $\nu_i, i=1,2,3$ such that $|\nu_1|<|\nu_2|<|\nu_3|$, it implies the existence of a global two-dimensional invariant manifold $\mathfrak{M}$ for all nearby maps.
 This manifold contains all orbits entirely lying in a small fixed neighbourhood of the homoclinic orbit.
 In general, it is $C^1$ only and particularly hyperbolic.
 If point $O$ has type $(2,1)$, i.e. $|\nu_{1,2}| < 1 < |\nu_3|$, the manifold is center-stable; if point $O$ has type $(1,2)$, i.e. $|\nu_{1}|<1<|\nu_{2,3}|$, the manifold is center-unstable.
 It implies that neither periodic nor strange attractors can be born at homoclinic bifurcations if $|\nu_2\nu_3|>1$.
 However, as it was shown in {\em \cite{Tat01}}, periodic attractors can appear even in these cases if the homoclinic tangency is non-simple, see also paper {\em \cite{GGT07}} in which the case of the point of type $(1,2)$ was considered in more details.
 These results are very important for the theory of dynamical chaos since they show that the appearance of non-simple homoclinic tangencies can destroy the ``strangeness'' of attractors. \end{rem}